 );

-// Specify the starting position for the next list operation.
-Only parts with part numbers greater than this value are listed.
+// Specify the starting position of the next list operation.
+Only parts with part numbers greater than the value of this parameter are listed.

 query["part-number-marker"] = result.nextPartNumberMarker;